rapidfort/community-images/community_images/mongodb/bitnami/README.md

 ## What is MongoDB®?

-> MongoDB® is a relational open source NoSQL database.
+> MongoDB® is an open source NoSQL database.
 Easy to use, it stores data in JSON-like documents.
 Automated scalability and high-performance.
 Ideal for developing cloud native applications.

 [Overview of MongoDB®](https://www.mongodb.com/)